-One of the major problems India faces is the involvement of caste system in education.
-Right to education is a fundamental right so the government has given reservations to SCs and STs in government colleges and jobs.
-But, this hinders the progress of country as people with real potential are unable to get employed as a result forcing them to travel abroad for studies and jobs.
+One of the major problems India faces is the involvement of the caste system in education.
+The right to education is a fundamental right so the government has given reservations to SCs and STs in government colleges and jobs.
+But, this hinders the progress of the country as people with real potential are unable to get employed as a result forcing them to travel abroad for studies and jobs.
 If education does not create a need for the best in life, then we are stuck in an undemocratic, rigid caste society.
-“Education itself is free of all the forces, age, sex, cast, religion, and region.”
+“Education itself is free of all the forces, age, sex, caste, religion, and region.”

 “Always do what is right.
 It will gratify half of mankind and astound the other.”― Mark Twain